-The ability to demonstrate tumor control with long-term visual acuity preservation supports the potential of bel-sar to become the standard of care for the first-line treatment of patients with early-stage choroidal melanoma compared to an invasive radiotherapy procedure that leaves most patients with irreversible vision loss and other long-term comorbidities.
-To demonstrate the long-term value of visual acuity preservation for patients treated with bel-sar, we are conducting two retrospective Matched Case Control, or MCC, studies that will provide data comparing bel-sar to brachytherapy.
-The first retrospective MCC study has been performed to provide an estimate of the vision benefit of bel-sar, with IVT administration versus brachytherapy and a second retrospective MCC study with SC administration to support the overall visual results is planned once the AU-011-301 trial is completed.
-These studies are discussed below.
+The ability to demonstrate tumor control with long-term visual acuity preservation supports the potential of belsar to become the SoC for the first-line treatment of patients with small choroidal melanoma/indeterminate lesions compared to an invasive radiotherapy procedure that leaves most patients with irreversible vision loss and other long-term comorbidities.
+To demonstrate the long-term value of visual acuity preservation for patients treated with bel-sar, we have conducted a retrospective matched case control study to provide an estimate of the vision benefit of bel-sar, with IVT administration versus brachytherapy.
+This study is discussed below.